Angular

 The app.component.spec.ts file is used for testing.

-The app.component.ts file is the component's typescript code.
+The app.component.ts file is the component's TypeScript code.

 app.component.html is the home page component's template